ExeClim/Isca/docs/source/modules/idealised_moist_phys.rst

 Land and hydrology
 ^^^^^^^^^^^^^^^^^^

 Land and hydrology processes are predominantly dealt with in ``surface_flux_mod`` and ``mixed_layer_mod``, but land and bucket hydrology options are initialised with the following namelist parameters.
-We acknowledge that the bucket hydrology is adapted from code by (TS github), and follows (citation).
+We acknowledge that the bucket hydrology is adapted from code from https://github.com/tapios and follows [Manabe1969]_.
 Land and hydrology options in this module are:

 +----------------------------+---------------------------------------------------------------------------------+-------------------+
 | Option                     | Summary                                                                         |Default            |